 They have an idea of the kind of person who succeeds in their organization, and you are not that kind of person.
 Perhaps you are too “artsy” or too “formal” or not “professional” enough or whatever.
 This is also beyond your control.
 But, better not to be hired into one of these organizations.

 10. A mix-up/mistake -

-Perhaps something was mislaid or misfiled, or they confused you with someone else they didn’t like.
+Perhaps something was mislaid or misfiled, or they confused you with someone else – unfortunately, with someone they didn’t like.
 You can do your best to help them know who you are, but you cannot guarantee that no one will make a mistake.